The pluricomplex Poisson kernel for convex finite type domains: Introduction

 \subsection{The pluricomplex Poisson kernel}

-Patrizio, Trapani, and the second author \cite{BP,BPT} introduced and studied the pluricomplex Poisson kernel on bounded strongly convex domains $D\subset \C^n$ with $C^\infty$-smooth boundary.
+The second named author, together with Patrizio and Trapani \cite{BP,BPT}, introduced and studied the pluricomplex Poisson kernel on bounded strongly convex domains $D\subset \C^n$ with $C^\infty$-smooth boundary.
 It is proved in \cite{BP} that for all $\xi\in \partial D$ there exists a $C^\infty$-smooth function $\Omega_\xi$ on $D$ solving the following Monge--Amp\`ere equation:

 The pluricomplex Poisson kernel $\Omega_\xi$ is constructed using a generalization to the boundary of Lempert's theory introduced by Chang--Hu--Lee \cite{CHL} under the assumption that the boundary is $C^{r}$-smooth with $r\geq 14$.
-Chang-Hu-Lee define a homeomorphism $\Phi_\xi\colon \overline D\to \overline \B^n$, called the {\it boundary spherical representation}, which sends $\xi$ to $e_1$ and sends holomorphically every complex geodesic with endpoint $\xi$ in $D$ to a complex geodesic with endpoint $e_1$ in $\B^n$.
+Chang--Hu--Lee define a homeomorphism $\Phi_\xi\colon \overline D\to \overline \B^n$, called the {\it boundary spherical representation}, which sends $\xi$ to $e_1$ and sends holomorphically every complex geodesic with endpoint $\xi$ in $D$ to a complex geodesic with endpoint $e_1$ in $\B^n$.
 Moreover the map $\Phi_\xi$ is $C^{r-5}$-smooth on $\overline{D}\setminus\{\xi\}$.
-The function $\Omega_\xi$ is defined in \cite{BP} as the pull-back via $\Phi_\xi$ of the function By construction $\Omega_\xi$ is $C^\infty$-smooth and is harmonic on complex geodesics with endpoint $\xi$.
+The function $\Omega_\xi$ is defined in \cite{BP} as the pull-back via $\Phi_\xi$ of the function $\Omega_{e_1}^{\B^n}(z)=-\frac{1-\|z\|^2}{|1-z_1|^2}.$ By construction $\Omega_\xi$ is $C^\infty$-smooth and is harmonic on complex geodesics with endpoint $\xi$.
 Moreover, it is proved in \cite{BP,BPT} that $\Omega_\xi$ satisfies several notable properties establishing it as a natural generalization of the classical Poisson kernel in the disc, which we now discuss.

+{ The Poisson kernel with pole at $1$ in the unit disc is the maximal element of the family of all negative subharmonic functions in the unit disc which have at least a non-tangential pole at $1$ (see, {\sl e.g.}, \cite[Lemma~5.2]{BPT}).
+Translating such a result on the upper-half plane, one sees that this maximality property is equivalent to the classical Phragmen-Lindel\"of theorem.
+This is the reason such a result is also called a ``Phragmen-Lindel\"of theorem''}.
 The function $\Omega_\xi$ satisfies a generalised Phragmen-Lindel\"of theorem: it is the greatest element of the family $\mathscr{G}_\xi$ of all strictly negative plurisubharmonic functions $u$ on $D$ that satisfy

 for all $C^1$ curves $\gamma\colon [0,1]\to D$ such that $\gamma(1)=\xi$ and $\gamma'(1)$ is not contained in $ T_\xi\partial D$.
 By $\langle\cdot,\cdot\rangle$ we denote the standard Hermitian product on $\C^n$.